leobel96/LambdaBooth/README.md

 - Electric cables for connections

 ## Dependencies
+Every component needs its own dependecies to be satisfied.
+Here there is a list for every component:
 1. Python 3 and pip3: If you have a recent version of Raspbian installed on your Raspberry Pi, they should already be installed.
-2. Gphoto2: It is necessary to control a DSLR camera using the Raspberry Pi.
-Installing it is as simple as: `sudo apt-get install gphoto2 libgphoto2*`.
+2. gphoto2 and python-gphoto2: They are necessary for CAMERA.
+Installing them is as simple as: `sudo apt-get install gphoto2 libgphoto2* & sudo pip3 install gphoto2`.
-3. Opencv3: It is necessary for chromakeying.
+3. opencv3: It is necessary for CHROMAKEY and OVERLAY.
 The installation is pretty long (it could require 4 hours on a first gen Raspberry Pi).
 To install it I have followed [this guide](https://www.life2coding.com/install-opencv-3-4-0-python-3-raspberry-pi-3/) from step 1 to step 11.
 There is also a [bash script](https://github.com/pageauc/opencv3-setup) that can simplify all the process and automate it but I've not tested it.
-4. Python-gphoto2: You need it to control your DSLR camera from Python.
-Install it with: `sudo pip install gphoto2`.
-5. oauth2client, httplib2, requests: Used to upload photos on google photos.
+4. oauth2client, httplib2, requests: They are necessary for UPLOAD.
 Install them with: `sudo pip3 install --upgrade oauth2client httplib2 requests`.
+5. CUPS, pycups: They are necessary for PRINTING.
+Install the first one following [this guide](https://www.howtogeek.com/169679/how-to-add-a-printer-to-your-raspberry-pi-or-other-linux-computer/) and the second one with `sudo apt-get install libcups2-dev & sudo pip3 install pycups`.

 ## Installation
-1. Clone all the repository in your Raspberry Pi
+1. Clone all the repository in your Raspberry Pi.
-2. Edit parameters in "LambdaBooth.py" according to your needs
+2. Edit parameters in "LambdaBooth.py" according to your needs.
-3. Create a folder for original photos, a folder for backgrounds and a folder for edited photos paying attention to edit their paths in LambdaBooth.py
+3. Create a folder for original photos, a folder for backgrounds and a folder for edited photos paying attention to edit their paths in "LambdaBooth.py".
 4. Make/seek backgrounds and overlays with the same dimensions of the original photo.
-The code tells you what is the right width and height
+The code tells you what is the right width and height.
-5. Add the possibility to shutdown the Raspberry Pi with the button following [this guide](https://github.com/raspberrypi/firmware/blob/master/boot/overlays/README#L619)
+5. Add the possibility to shutdown the Raspberry Pi with the button following [this guide](https://github.com/raspberrypi/firmware/blob/master/boot/overlays/README#L619).
-6. Make "LambdaBooth.py" autostart at boot adding it to crontab following [this guide](https://www.raspberrypi.org/forums/viewtopic.php?t=139774#p927101)
+6. Make "LambdaBooth.py" autostart at boot adding it to crontab following [this guide](https://www.raspberrypi.org/forums/viewtopic.php?t=139774#p927101).
-7. Connect the buttons according to your configuration and camera
+7. Connect the buttons according to your configuration and camera.
-8. Wire the display as shown [here]()
+8. Wire the display as shown [here]().
-9. If you want to upload your photos to Google photos, the first time you have to follow [this guide](https://makezine.com/projects/raspberry-pi-photo-booth/) from paragraph 4 to first part of paragraph 7
+9. If you want to upload your photos to Google photos, the first time you have to follow [this guide](https://makezine.com/projects/raspberry-pi-photo-booth/) from paragraph 4 to first part of paragraph 7.
+10. If you want to print your photos, change the value of "printer_name" in "LambdaBooth.py" according to your printer's "Queue Name" in CUPS server.

 ## Result example
 I've taken a pretty hard green screen photo from google images to test the Chromakey feature.
 The result is pretty good: